 Feel free to reach out for collaboration, queries, or feedback

-Pavan Tejaswi Velivela, PhD
+Pavan Tejaswi Velivela, Ph.D.

-portfolio at: portfolio
+Visit my portfolio at: portfolio

 Department of Mechanical Engineering